Grokery/grokerylab/README.md

     Grok v: To understand deeply and intuitively or by empathy Grokery n: A place of deep insight

-GrokeryLab is an end-to-end data pipeline management & data exploration platform.
+GrokeryLab is an end-to-end data pipeline management platform.

-## Raison d'etre

-Provide a top level, integrated and transparent platform that makes it easy to:

-1. Create and manage big (or small) data pipelines to ingest and process intelligence data
-3. Collaborate with others through all three phases of the intelligence stack: Ingestion, Processization, and Visualization.

 ## Getting up and running